10 Questions to Ask Your Gynecologist About Menopause

 There are three steps to managing painful penetration in menopause, says Adams.

-• Over-the-counter vaginal moisturizers can be used three times weekly to make the vagina more plump and moist.
+- Over-the-counter vaginal moisturizers: These can be used three times weekly to make the vagina more plump and moist.

-• Lubricant with sexual activity is important.
+- Lubricant with sexual activity: Adams maintains this is important.
 “Water-based lube should be used with latex condoms or silicone vibrators, but otherwise, coconut oil is my favorite lubricant.
-It’s cheap, smells great, and promotes a healthy vaginal microbiome,” advises Adams.
+It’s cheap, smells great, and promotes a healthy vaginal microbiome,” says Adams.

-• Prescription topical estrogen products, which can be a cream, tablet, suppository, or ring, can thicken the vaginal tissue and cure painful penetration.
+- Prescription topical estrogen products: These can be a cream, tablet, suppository, or ring, can thicken the vaginal tissue, and may help you manage painful penetration.

 Kurtzer suggests seeking out an expert in menopause and sexual dysfunction.